Write IO Path (Single Shard)

 Step 1.
 YQL layer processes the write operation

-The user-issued write request first hits the YQL query layer on a port with the appropriate API, which is either YCQL or YEDIS or YSQL(beta).
+The user-issued write request first hits the YQL query layer on a port with the appropriate API, which is either YSQL or YCQL.
 This user request is translated by the YQL layer into an internal key.
 Recall from the sharding section that each key is owned by exactly one tablet.
 This tablet as well as the YB-TServers hosting it can easily be determined by making an RPC call to the YB-Master.
 The YQL layer makes this RPC call to determine the tablet/YB-TServer owning the key and caches the result for future use.